Buttons (The Pussycat Dolls song): Commercial performance

 In the United States, "Buttons" debuted at number 71, achieving the highest debut of the week on the Billboard Hot 100 on May 27, 2006 The song eventually peaked at number three in September 2006 and spent a total of 30 weeks on the chart.
 On Billboard's component charts, it topped the Hot Dance Club Songs and Mainstream Top 40 charts, and peaked at number three on the Dance/Mix Show Airplay and four on the Rhythmic rankings.
-In July 2007, it received a platinum mastertone certification from the Recording Industry Association of America (RIAA) for ringtone sales of one million units.
+In March 2026, it received a quintuple platinum certification from the Recording Industry Association of America (RIAA) for sales of five million units.
 A month earlier, "Buttons" received a BDS Certified Spin Award for receiving 300,000 radio spins in the US.
 In January 2010, "Buttons" surpassed digital sales of two million units, following "Don't Cha" (2005) and "When I Grow Up" (2008), making the Pussycat Dolls the first girl group in history to have three songs achieve that feat.
 IN 2011, chart data revealed that "Buttons" was Snoop Dogg's fourth most successful song on the Billboard charts.

 In Australia, "Buttons" peaked at number two on the ARIA Singles Chart and was certified platinum by Australian Recording Industry Association (ARIA) for sales of 70,000 units.
 In New Zealand, "Buttons" entered the singles chart at number 38 solely based on airplay.
 In its third week, the song climbed 31 places and displaced Gnarls Barkley's "Crazy" from number-one, becoming the chart's 501st number-one song and the group's fourth consecutive number-one, following "Don't Cha", "Stickwitu" and "Beep".
 "Buttons" logged their twelfth week at the top, becoming the most successful new act in local chart history.
 It also gave Snoop Dogg's second number-one, after "Drop It Like It's Hot" (2004).
 It was certified double platinum by Recorded Music NZ (RMNZ), denoting sales of 60,000 equivalent units.
 It also reached the peak in Austria and Hungary.

 In the United Kingdom, "Buttons" debuted at number 11 in June 2006 on the UK Singles Chart.
 Following its physical release, the song peaked at number three, selling 25,718 units and giving the Pussycat Dolls their fourth consecutive top-three hit.
 In June 2023, the song was certified platinum by the British Phonographic Industry (BPI) for track-equivalent sales of 600,000 units.
-The Official Charts Company (OCC) ranks "Buttons" as their fifth most successful song on the UK Singles Chart, and the 73rd best-selling song by a girl group.
-The single also reached number three in Scotland and Switzerland, number four in Belgium (Flanders), Germany, Ireland, and Slovakia, number six in Belgium (Wallonia) and the Netherlands, and number eight in the Czech Republic.
+The Official Charts Company (OCC) ranks "Buttons" as their third most successful song on the UK Singles Chart, and the 73rd best-selling song by a girl group.
+The single also reached number three in Scotland and Switzerland, number four in Belgium (Flanders), Germany, Ireland, and Slovakia, number six in Belgium (Wallonia) and the Netherlands, and number eight in the Czech Republic..
+Equally, the song reached the top twenty in Finland, France, Italy and Russia.